QuentinRa/blog.quentinra.dev/cybersecurity/random/crack_password/index.md

 ```
 </div><div>

-If you found the password, you can unzip your zip with
+If you found the password, you can unzip your ZIP with

 ```bash
 $ unzip hello.zip